 - Multicultural Education, Engagement, and Student Success

 - Center for Multicultural Academic Excellence

 - Fraternity and Sorority Life

-You will be contacted by academic advisors from your major department after you register for Mid-Year IntroDUCKtion and claim your DuckID.
+Academic Advisors from your major department will email you after you register for Mid-Year IntroDUCKtion and claim your DuckID.
 They will email a link to schedule a one-on-one advising session via your "@uoregon.edu" email.
-If you have not received an email by Monday, March 20, you should contact the Office of Academic Advising at firstname.lastname@example.org.
 In order to prepare for your advising session, please: